-Beneficiaries of subsistence benefits with only minor family members are entitled, in addition to the subsistence benefit, to an additional social benefit of 15 euros.
+Beneficiaries of subsistence benefit with only minor family members are entitled, in addition to the subsistence benefit, to an additional social benefit of 15 euros.

 Who Are Entitled to Subsistence Benefit?

-A person living alone or a family whose monthly net income, after the deduction of the fixed expenses connected with dwelling, is below the subsistence level has the right to receive a subsistence benefit.
+A person living alone or a family whose monthly net income, after the deduction of housing expenses, is below the subsistence level has the right to receive a subsistence benefit.

-Upon the grant of a subsistence benefit, the following persons who live in the same dwelling and have a shared household are deemed to be family members:
+Upon granting the subsistence benefit, the following persons who live in the same dwelling and have a shared household are deemed to be family members:

-Students up to 24 years of age are deemed to be members of the family if the address details of their residence entered in the population register coincide with the address details of the residence of the family members.
+Students up to 24 years of age are deemed as family members, if the address details of their residence entered in the population register coincide with the address details of the residence of the family members.

-All and any income of a person living alone or the net income of all the members of a family during the preceding month, not specified as an exception by law, will be treated as income.
-For example, wages, family allowances (with the exception of a child allowance per third and every consecutive child in the amount of 45 euros per every child that receives the aforementioned child allowance), unemployment insurance benefit, unemployment benefit, received child support, maintenance allowance, pension, disabled person’s allowance, income tax return, any other form of income.
+All and any income of a person living alone or the net income of all family members during the preceding month, not specified as an exception by law, will be treated as income (for example: wages, family allowances, unemployment insurance benefit, unemployment benefit, received child support, maintenance allowance, pension, disabled person’s allowance, income tax return, any other form of income).

 Upon calculating a subsistence benefit, the following shall not be included in the income of a person living alone or a family:

-- single benefits paid to a person living alone, a family or members thereof out of the funds of the state budget or local budget;
+- single benefits paid out of the funds of the state budget or local authority budget;

-- periodic benefits paid from local government budget funds pursuant to the legislation of the local government which are dependent on family income or granted to compensate for the cost of a specific service;
+- periodic benefits paid from local authority budget funds pursuant to the legislation of the local authority which are dependent on family income or granted to compensate for the cost of a specific service;

 - benefits paid on the basis of the Social Benefits for Disabled Persons Act, except for the disabled parent's allowance;